Back-to-school clothes: shopping for your young child

 Your 6-year-old excitedly exclaims that he can tie his shoes!
 Never mind that his socks don't match and it's likely his sneakers will come untied before he gets out the door.
 This is an exciting milestone, and you'll want to encourage his efforts.
 Along with mastering the art of dressing himself, your youngster can also begin making some choices about what he wears.
 Include him when you go shopping for his back-to-school wardrobe.

-- At home, have your child try on last year's school clothes - it's a chance to applaud how much she's grown (and what she's outgrown).
+- At home, have your child try on any of last year's school clothes that have mysteriously shrunk over the summer.
+Flood pants?
+No problem - it's a chance to applaud how much she's grown (and what she's outgrown).
 Work together on a list of new clothes to buy.

 - Before you buy, check with your child's school to see if there's a dress code or if any particular types of clothing are prohibited.